bambielli/bambielli.github.io/_til/2017-05-11-sql-like-statement.md

 TIL how to properly write a SQL statement using the `LIKE` operator, including how to use wildcards to match various patterns.

 I spent the day working on a Java service to pull data from our Business Intelligence database (MySql).
 The data in which I was interested involved a string column (name) and an integer column (id).
-I wanted to write a query that matched **any name AND any id** that started with a prefix that the user input to the service.
+I wanted to write a query that matched **any name OR any id** that started with a prefix that the user input to the service.

 The [sql `like` operator][like]{:target="_blank"} allows you to write a sql query of the format **"Give me results that contain a particular pattern."** You can customize the pattern to match on either prefixes, postfixes, substrings, or other more complicated patterns.